mhemeryck/mhemeryck.github.io/_posts/2021-05-09-components_relays.md

 [^2]: the official regulation is the [AREI]
 [^3]: the voltage between each phase wire and the neutral wire is 240V
 [^4]: although it _could_ be wired in series, e.g. for a series of current-controlled LED fixtures
+[^5]: DALI is a bus system for digital light control.
+In theory, you could do full light control with DALI only (removing the need for relay-based control), but this means all of your light fixtures need to be DALI-aware.
+[^6]: not quite visible, but a similar connection can be made for the other wire (blue, neutral)

 [previous post]: {% post_url 2021-04-22-architecture %}
 [AREI]: https://economie.fgov.be/nl/publicaties/algemeen-reglement-op-de